 Overview of legal structures and regulation of American business.
 The creation and governance of corporate legal entities, basic elements of corporate finance, and fundamentals of government regulation of business.
 LLM students only.

 American legal history from the seventeenth century to the present, including the significance of law in the structure of American social and economic institutions; the political, social and economic contexts of legislative and juridical action; jurisprudential ideologies; and the relationship of law to politics.

-1730 – LEGAL ISSUES IN TRANSITIONAL DEMOCRACIES
+1730 – PUBLIC LAW ISSUES IN TRANSITIONAL DEMOCRACIES

 Treatment of critical issues for developing democracies.
 Topics covered will include integrity of the electoral process, judicial independence, role of the press, ethnic and religious minorities, and non-governmental organizations in transitional states.
 Other topics will be considered depending on individual class interests.

 Allows students to reflect on what they have learned through careful review of the methods of legal analysis and work on complex problems beyond the bounds of any single doctrinal subject, explored through simulation and teamwork.
 The course will focus on problem solving and will give students an opportunity to interact with practicing lawyers and judges.

 The rules of conduct that regulate a lawyer’s relations with clients, the courts, other members of the legal profession and the community at large.